GuanxingLu/Subspace-Clustering/README.md

 # Subspace-Clustering
-The implementation of our paper Pairwise Constraints Guided Subspace Clustering via Tensor Low-Rank Optimization
+The implementation of our paper Semi-Supervised Subspace Clustering via Tensor Low-Rank Representation

 Before running the code, you need to download the following toolbox:
 1. LinADMM library from: https://github.com/canyilu/LibADMM